renra/oop-inheritance/README.md

 ###TODO
 - Make some examples( For now see the test for usage examples )
-- Passing arguments to the superFunction

 ###Features
 - Static properties and functions are seamlessly inherited together with the instance ones.

 - Instances have a reference to their class and thus can call static functions via that class and build the whole hierarchical tree.

 - Instances have a special superFunction function that is PUBLIC and calls the method of their direct ancestor with the context of the instance.
 The superFunction is just a helper that instantiates an ancestor and calls on it the required method.
 You could do this manually using the ancestor property.
 I chose to leave these things public.
+You can call any super function from any function you define on your descendant(You're not limited to the function of the same name).

 - Already defined functions and properties are not overwritten at the time of inheritance.
 That means if you define your class first and inherit later, your polymorphic functions will be preserved.